 Crusty cheesy bread topping for French Onion Soup

 You can prepare the components of the soup in advance and put it together at the last minute.
 Super easy!
 And it’s easily adaptable to the number of servings so if you use the ratio of about 1 large onion and 1 1/2 cups of broth per person you’ll have the right balance.
-It’s a great option if you would rather spend time catching up than cooking.

 Here’s the recipe: